enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-customize-config-before-install](/images/virt-manager-customize-config-before-install.png)

-A new overview window will appear where you can see the different components of the virtual machine.
+A new overview window will appear where you can see the different hardware components of the virtual machine.

 ### Add serial consoles to the Virtual Machine